 About the Department

-At the completion of the undergraduate program, BME graduates from NC State and UNC-Chapel Hill obtain a bachelor of science degree in Biomedical and Health Sciences Engineering.
+At the completion of the undergraduate program, graduates obtain a bachelor of science degree in Biomedical and Health Sciences Engineering from both UNC-Chapel Hill and NC State University.
 The joint undergraduate program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org.

-Along with the traditional areas of biomedical engineering, Master’s and doctoral students have the opportunity to select from five specialty areas:
+Along with the traditional areas of biomedical engineering, Master’s and doctoral students can select from five specialty areas:

 - Biomedical Microdevices

 - Rehabilitation Engineering

 For undergraduate program information, please contact the undergraduate program office at BME_Student_Services@unc.edu.
 For graduate program information, please contact Dr. Matt Fisher at (919) 515-5242 or firstname.lastname@example.org.